Washington & Jefferson Presidents: Football

 The team was founded in 1890, quickly becoming well known for drawing large crowds and defeating a number of prominent football teams.
 The faculty and administration expressed concern over the strength of the team and made efforts to reduce the influence of professionalism on the players.
 During the 1910s, some sportswriters were suggesting that the Presidents were one of the top teams in the nation.
 The biggest achievement in the team's history came in 1921, when the Presidents were chosen to play in 1922 Rose Bowl, playing the heavily favored California Golden Bears to a scoreless tie.
 The Red and Black finished the season with a share of the 1921 national championship, as named by the Boand System.
 As college football developed in the 1930s and 1940s, the Presidents fell far behind their larger competitors, who were able to offer scholarships for their players.
 Controversy over the poor play of the football team, and a lack of play against larger teams, contributed to the resignation of a college president.
 By the 1950s, the team joined the NCAA Division III and the Presidents' Athletic Conference.
 By the 1980s, the team had learned to thrive in that environment, winning a number of conference championships and regularly qualifying for the NCAA Division III playoffs.
 W&J finished as the nation's runner-up in both 1992 and 1994.
 Under current head coach Mike Sirianni's direction, the team has advanced to the NCAA Division III Quarterfinals twice (2004 and 2008).
 The program won its conference record 26th PAC title in 2018.
 Sirianni guided W&J to a 20-17 road victory over Ithaca in the 2019 ECAC Asa S. Bushnell Bowl.
 The victory improved W&J 4-0 in bowl games.

-Entering the 2020–21 academic year, Sirianni ranks fifth among active head coaches in winning percentage among coaches with a minimum of 10 years experience.
-Sirianni has amassed a 156–36 record (.812 winning percentage) as he enters his 18th season guiding the Presidents.
+Mike Sirianni (Mount Union '94), one of NCAA football's most successful head coaches and the winningest football coach in W&J history, served his 23rd season as the head coach at Washington & Jefferson College in 2025.

+Sirianni's winning percentage of .805 (202-49) places him among the best active NCAA football coaches (FBS, FCS, D-II, or D-III) with at least 10 years of experience.
+At the conclusion of the 2025 season, Sirianni ranks seventh in winning percentage among active head coaches across all divisions with 10+ years of experience.
+Among that group, he ranks fourth best among all Division III coaches.

+An eight-time Presidents' Athletic Conference Coach of the Year, the 2012 D3football.com South Region Coach of the Year and the 2017 American Football Coaches Association (AFCA) Region 2 Coach of the Year, Sirianni has led W&J to the postseason in 20 of his 23 seasons, including 13 NCAA playoff appearances.
+Sirianni's squads have won at least nine games 15 times, including three-straight, 10-plus win seasons from 2006-08.